jwmojwmojwmojwmo/UBC-Calendar-App/README.md

 - Open the Excel file and save it as a .CSV file using the Save As button or an online converter.
 - In the program, locate the .CSV file when prompted to.
  You can generate the first required action related to the user story "adding multiple Xs to a Y" by going to File -> New, which will allow you to add a new item.
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by left clicking any item, which will allow you to edit its information.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by left clicking any item, which will allow you to edit its information as well as delete it.
 - You can generate the third required action related to the user story "adding multiple Xs to a Y" by right clicking any item, which will allow you to edit its colour.
 - You can locate my visual component by using the GUI to see a visualisation of when each items are each day.
 - You can save the state of my application by going to File -> Save, which will save the calendar using the calendar's name.
+To change the calendar's name, go to Edit -> Change Calendar Name.
 - You can reload the state of my application by going to File -> Load, which will load the calendar using the calendar's name.